CloudWithChris/cloudwithchris.com/content/about.md

   </div>
 </div>

-Chris is no stranger to speaking in podcasts or recording videos for YouTube, as he has also collaborated on a YouTube series called Azure Mythbusters, with the intent of busting common myths about the cloud.
+Chris is no stranger to speaking in podcasts or recording videos content.
+Aside from Cloud with Chris, he has also collaborated on a YouTube series called Azure Mythbusters, with the intent of busting common myths about the cloud.

 <div class="row">
   <div class="column">